The Martinus Master

 Today is the birthday of the botanist August Wilhelm Eichler.

-Eichler was a German botanist and he developed one of the first widely used natural systems of plant classification.
-Most importantly, it was the first classification system based on evolution.
+Wilhelm was a German botanist, and he developed one of the first widely used natural systems of plant classification.
+Most importantly, Wilhelm's work created the first classification system based on evolution.

 Martinus had traveled to Brazil and collected over 20,000 specimens.
-He spent the final three decades of his life documenting his findings in a book called Flora Brasiliensis which Eichler helped edit.
+Martinus spent the final three decades of his life documenting his findings in a book called Flora Brasiliensis, which Wilhelm helped edit.
 Generally speaking, a Flora is a book describing all plants from a set geographic area.